malak-y/E-Commerce/README.md

 # E-Commerce
-Browse branded clothes, shop sales, explore new arrivals, and connect with us easily.
+Browse branded clothes, explore new arrivals, and connect with us easily.